2011 Super League season

 The season kicked off on 12 February with the Annual "Millennium Magic Weekend", which was brought forward from its usual slot in May.
-All clubs also participated in the 2011 Challenge Cup tournament.

-The first game of the new season was Warrington Wolves vs Huddersfield Giants, a repeat of the 2009 Challenge Cup Final and a repeat of the classic play-off match between the two sides.
-Former Giants captain and Warrington Full Back Brett Hodgson made his debut for his new club against his old one.

 The 2011 season included the introduction of the Rugby League International Origin Match, wherein the England national rugby league team played the RL Exiles, an outfit made up of Australians and New Zealanders playing for Super League clubs.
 This contest is intended to henceforth become an annual fixture to replace the previously existing annual test against the France national rugby league team, due to the onesidedness of such contests in recent years.

 Teams

 Super League XVI was the third year of a licensed Super League.
 Under this system, promotion and relegation between Super League and Championship was abolished, and 14 teams were granted licences subject to certain criteria.
 All twelve teams from Super League XIII were given places, as well as former Super League team Salford City Reds and Crusaders.
 This was the final year of the initial licensing cycle; a new set of licences would be awarded for 2012–14.

 Geographically, the vast majority of teams in Super League are based in the north of England, four teams – Warrington, St. Helens, Salford and Wigan – to the west of the Pennines in Cheshire, Greater Manchester and Merseyside, and seven teams to the east in Yorkshire – Huddersfield, Bradford, Wakefield Trinity, Leeds, Castleford, Hull F.C. and Hull Kingston Rovers.
 Catalans Dragons are the only team based in France and are outside of the UK, Crusaders are the only team in Wales, and Harlequins are the only team to be based in a capital city (London).

 The maps below indicate the locations of teams that competed in Super League XVI.